stovak/entity_sync/README.md

 #Entity Sync

 Attempting to solve the age-old problem of syncing entities across Drupal installations.
 This modules creates a new entity called "deployment".
 In the deployment entity is entityreference field to point to entities in the deployment.
+This deployment is sync'd with remote via the "push" entity.
+Push entity holds deployment ref and remote information.
+A diff screen will allow you to approve the changes in the deployment in totality on the remote.
+From the diff screen you can approve the push.
+A batch page applies the push.
+User is redirected to "journal" style log indicating status of changed nodes on remote.

+A copy of the deployment object is created on the remote and an entry in the log that the deployment object and it's nodes updated along with date/time and user info.

 ##Submodules:
 1. entity_sync_deployment - defines the "deployment" entity.
 Represents a group of entities that can be pushed